mateidavid/interval-tree/README.md

 1. The path to the hook-enabled version of Boost Intrusive;
 2. The path to the `include/` folder in this package;
 3. The path to the rest of the Boost header files.
-The Boost Range library is needed.
-The Boost Program Options library is only needed to compile the test program, it is not otherwise needed to use an `itree`.
+The Boost TTI & Range libraries are needed.
+The Boost Program Options library is only needed to compile the test program.

 The `itree` struct is not as polished as other intrusive data structures provided by Boost Intrusive.
 Notably, an `itree` can only